alexandru/scala-best-practices/sections/2-language-rules.md

 val result = someValue.get + 1
 ```

-Don't ever do that, since your trading a `NullPointerException` for a
+Don't ever do that, since you're trading a `NullPointerException` for a
 `NoSuchElementException` and that defeats the purpose of using
 `Option` in the first place.